Respectlytics Respect lytics

 +

-IP addresses are extracted from request headers solely for geolocation lookup.
-We use them to determine approximate country and region (not precise location), then immediately discard them.
+IP addresses are extracted from request headers solely for country-level geolocation lookup.
+We use them to determine country (not precise location), then immediately discard them.
 The IP address is never:

 • Stored in our database